pepopowitz/building-your-first-react-app/outlines/content.md

   extract logic from components & test in isolation enzyme

-2gether exercise: write a test that renders a conditional component
+2gether exercise (22): write a test that renders a conditional component

-2gether exercise: write a test that simulates an event?
+2gether exercise (23): write a test that simulates an event?

   next: react-testing-library

+  suggestions